Philotheca hispidula

-Philotheca hispidula is a flowering plant in the citrus family and is endemic to New South Wales.
+Philotheca hispidula commonly known as hairy wax-flower or spreading wax-flower, is a flowering plant in the citrus family and is endemic to New South Wales.
 It is a small shrub with narrow egg-shaped to wedge-shaped leaves that are glandular-wavy on the edges, and white or pale pink flowers arranged singly in leaf axils.

 Description

 Philotheca hispidula is a shrub that typically grows to a height of about 1 m with slightly glandular-warty, finely bristly branchlets.
 The leaves are narrow egg-shaped to narrow wedge-shaped with the narrower end towards the base, 10–20 mm long and 3–4 mm wide.
 The flowers are usually arranged singly in leaf axils on a finely bristly peduncle 1–15 mm long and a pedicel 3–5 mm long.
 There are five semi-circular, fleshy-centred sepals about 1 mm long and five broadly elliptical white or pale pink petals about 6.5 mm long with a glandular keel.
 The ten stamens are slightly hairy.
 Flowering occurs in spring and the fruit is about 7 mm long with a beak about 3 mm long.